ProstateBRP/BRPRobot2021/WPI/server/README.md

     MESSAGE: The test has been completed successfully.

-To simulate hardware (e.g. test 2 -- start-up witout connecting the device to the robot control computer), the RobotTestSimulator can activate 'defects'.
+To simulate hardware (e.g. test 2 -- start-up witout connecting the device to the robot control computer), the RobotTest can activate 'defects'.
 For example, you can simulate device-not-ready error in START_UP phase by the following command:

-    $ ./RobotTestSimulator 18944 START_UP:DNR
+    $ ./RobotTest 18944 START_UP:DNR

 When the program starts, it will show the following message